 The average time spent per visit on Facebook is 20 minutes (Source: Infodocket), with an average of 42 minutes total per day (Source: eMarketer).
 This means that there’s time for your audience to find you, and once they’re there, you’ve got time to engage them.
 That being said, you don’t have that long to make your impression, so use Facebook wisely, with relevant, interesting, and unique posts and offers in order to get the biggest return on your efforts.

-How to grow an audience on Facebook today
+How to grow an audience on Facebook organically (without paid advertising)

 Facebook frowns upon too much promotion in your personal profile.
 Create a business page, and then share some posts from there to your personal account so that your friends see them as well.
 This helps broaden your reach, because when you share a post to your personal page and somebody likes it, their friends see it too.
 (Don’t share all of your posts though; just the most important ones, about once or twice a week.)